OcTatiana/elds-deer-population-genetics-2025/README.md

 ---

-## 🧬 Step 2: Alignment with BWA-MEM
+## 🧬 Step 2: Alignment with BWA-MEM & Mark Duplicates with Picard

 ```bash
 # Indexing the reference